vladigleba/vladigleba.github.io/posts/basics/keeping.md

 > And it came to pass also *on another sabbath, that he entered into the synagogue and taught*: and there was a man whose right hand was withered.
 {% ct 'Luke 6:6' %}

-Looking to Jesus as our example in all things, we learn that Sabbath keeping is also about gathering together with other believers for worship, spiritual nourishment, and fellowship.
-The verses above also tell us that teaching was an important part of the synagogue experience, meaning it was much more than a weekly social club.
-It was a place for Bible study that enabled the worshippers to learn, share, and become grounded in the truth {% rf '2 Timothy 2:15' %}.
+Looking to Jesus as our example in all things, we learn that Sabbath keeping also involves gathering with other believers for worship, spiritual nourishment, and fellowship.
+The verses above also show that teaching was a vital part of the synagogue experience, meaning it was far more than a casual weekly social gathering.
+It was a place for studying Scripture, where worshippers could learn, share, and become grounded in the truth {% rf '2 Timothy 2:15' %}.

 ## Was this the case in the Old Testament too?

 > Six days shall work be done: but the seventh day is the sabbath of rest, *an holy convocation*; ye shall do no work therein: it is the sabbath of the LORD in all your dwellings.
 {% ct 'Leviticus 23:3' %}

-Not only is the Sabbath a time to convene together with other believers, but this convening is called holy.
+Not only is the Sabbath a time to convene with other believers, but this convening is called holy.
+Corporate praise and worship of God, praying with and for one another {% rf 'Acts 16:13' %}, Bible study, and fellowship (especially when we use it to share our experiences with God) are all integral parts of the Sabbath that contribute to making it a delight.

 ## When does the Sabbath start and end?